Part I: Development, history & production --- Part II: Camouflage, description, specifications & modeling

 There are known photographs of at least eleven cannon-armed TKS destroyed or abandoned in 1939, and four withdrawn to Hungary, what constitutes a majority of vehicles.
 Unfortunately, their identification is usually impossible.
 Most probably such tankettes were in the 51st Armoured Unit of Krakowska Cavalry Brigade, fighting in southern Poland, because a location of one widely photographed vehicle (see in a gallery below) was identified to be in GózdW village north of KielceW, where the 51st Unit fought and suffered some losses on 7th September.
 In addition, its gun mantlet was recovered in nearby farm, serving as a lamp cover (this information was published for the first time here in 2014, thanks to Odkrywca forum participants, and the place was finally identified in 2018 thanks to DWS forum).

-In a course of the campaign, tankettes with cannons were also used in the motorized-armoured group of Warsaw Defence HQ.
-They came near the end of the siege of Warsaw (on 20 September or later), and apparently had no chance to fight against armour.
-It was believed so far, that it had one such tankette (of Roman Orlik from the 71st Armoured Unit), but lately there was revealed a photo of surrendered equipment, showing two such tankettes (this information was published for the first time here, in 2014 update).
+In a course of the campaign, the tankettes with cannons were also used in the motorized-armoured group of Warsaw Defence HQ.
+They came near the end of the siege of Warsaw (on 20 September or later), and apparently had no chance to fight against armour (there were no major tank clashes in Warsaw, apart from the first repelled assault of the 4th Panzer Division on 8 September).
+It was believed so far, that there was one such tankette (of Roman Orlik from the 71st Armoured Unit), but lately there was revealed a photo of surrendered equipment, showing two such tankettes (this information was published for the first time here, in 2014 update).
 It confirms accounts, that the Orlik's tankette was not the last remaining from the 71st Armoured Unit.

 Apart from four cannon-armed tankettes of the 10th Cavalry Brigade withdrawn to Hungary, the rest were destroyed or abandoned due to damage or technical reasons during the campaign, and were seized by the Germans.
 There exist several photos of at least one cannon-armed tankette with German modifications, notably uncovered headlights on fenders.
 Details of their German service are not known, although it apparently concerned no more, than a couple vehicles (Polish tankettes were generally used by the Germans to auxiliary and security duties only, where cannons were less useful).
 The Hungarians impressed seven TKS in total into service, but Hungarian sources don't mention cannons as tankettes' armament.